robole/eleventy-tutorials/README.md

 The demo changes the favicon if it is run in dev mode or production mode.
 This gives a clear visual indicator of what version of your website you are seeing in the browser.

-It is uses the global production flag discussed in [this tutorial](https://www.roboleary.net/webdev/2024/01/24/eleventy-production-flag.html).

 ![favicon is different in dev mode and prod mode](.img/favicon-dev-prod.png)

-You can read **this tutorial** for a walkthrough.
+You can read [this tutorial](https://www.roboleary.net/2024/02/15/eleventy-favicon-modes.html) for a walkthrough.

 The project is in the [favicon-dev](/favicon-dev/) folder.